 The Chinese worldview was very different from the Western worldview.
 The Ancient Chinese Heaven was a kind of universal force.
 Heaven chose the dynasty to rule but it was a moral force.
 If the king or emperor were evil Heaven would send natural disasters as a warning.
 If the emperor failed to heed the warnings heaven would withdraw its mandate.
 Social and political order would break down and there would be a revolution.
 Heaven would choose somebody else to rule.

 Most of all Kong-Fuzi taught consideration for others.
 At the heart of his teaching was ‘ren’ which is usually translated as goodness or benevolence.
-Kong-Fuzi said ‘do not do to others what you do not want to be done to yourself’.
+Kong-Fuzi said ‘Do not do to others what you do not want to be done to yourself’.
 Kong-Fuzi also taught the importance of courtesy and moderation in all things.
-Kong-Fuzi also taught that women should submit to their father when young, to their husband when married, and to their son if widowed.
+Kong-Fuzi also taught that women should submit to their fathers when young, to their husbands when married, and to their sons if widowed.
 Later women in China were taught values such as humility, submissiveness, and industry.

 The religion of Taoism was founded in Ancient China.
 Confucianism was a system of ethics but Taoism is a religion.
 Taoists believe in the Tao, which means the way.
 The Tao is an indescribable force behind nature and all living things.
 Taoists believe in Wuwei or non-action, which means going with the natural flow or way of things like a stick being carried along on a stream.

 Taoism also teaches humility and compassion.
 Taoists worship a pantheon of gods.
 Buddhism reached China in the 1st Century AD